bryanwweber/orbital-mechanics-notes/time-since-periapsis-and-keplers-equation/hyperbolic-trajectory-example.md

 F_2 = newton(func=kepler, fprime=d_kepler_d_F, x0=np.pi, args=(M_h2, e))
 ```

 With this value for $F$, we can calculate the value for $\nu$.
-To avoid quadrant ambiguity problems, we will use Eq. {eq}`eq:eccentric-anomaly-true-anomaly-hyperbola`.
+To avoid quadrant ambiguity problems, we will use @eq:eccentric-anomaly-true-anomaly-hyperbola.

 ```{code-cell} ipython3
 sqrt_e = np.sqrt((e + 1) / (e - 1))